MarlonPerezR/task-project-frontend/README.md

 ## Demo Video
 *[Add your demo video link here]*

+## Deployed
+This application is deployed on Vercel and is live for testing and demonstration purposes.
+The frontend is hosted on Vercel's global CDN for optimal performance and can be accessed via the deployed URL: https://task-project-frontend-fawn.vercel.app/

 ## Key Features
 - **Calendar View** - Visual task management with color-coded due dates and status indicators
 - **Smart Filtering** - Filter tasks by completion status, priority levels, and due dates